Voices from the cancer frontline: An open letter from Perci Health in response to the National Cancer Plan for England

 We invite you to read these responses in detail, here.

-"It is going to take a relentless commitment to delivering the changes needed to truly breathe life into what right now are simply “words on a page”.
+‘It is going to take a relentless commitment to delivering the changes needed to truly breathe life into what right now are simply “words on a page”.
 The delivery will be everything.
 That is why Macmillan is beginning to invest in companies like Perci Health.
-With hundreds of thousands of lives being turned upside down by cancer every year, and with healthcare systems facing increasing pressure right across the UK, new solutions, new technologies and new ways of doing things need to be explored."
+With hundreds of thousands of lives being turned upside down by cancer every year, and with healthcare systems facing increasing pressure right across the UK, new solutions, new technologies and new ways of doing things need to be explored.’

 We’ve seen the power of connected care to change lives and reduce costs.
 Indeed, your Plan, with its golden thread of patient empowerment, only reinforces the need for whole-person, whole-pathway models like Perci Health, that support people beyond treatment and into survivorship, and return to life and work.
-88% of our participants return to work within six months and 84% report improved quality of life.
+88% of our members return to work within six months and 84% report improved quality of life.
 This strengthens the case for scalable, technology-enabled care and for closer partnership with private providers, insurers and employers to turn ambition into impact.

-We’re pioneering a model of tech-enabled, performance oncology that combines digital innovation with human care, using data to personalise support, reduce variation, and proactively address the full impact of cancer on people’s lives.
+We’re pioneering a model of tech-enabled performance oncology that combines digital innovation with human care, using data to personalise support, reduce variation, and proactively address the full impact of cancer on people’s lives.
 And we believe this must become the norm, not the exception.

 Now is the time to embed whole-person, data-driven cancer care that goes beyond treatment alone.
 So, let’s work together, across sectors, specialisms and settings, to build a future where everyone affected by cancer has access to the right support, at the right time, for the best possible outcomes.